Reviews You Can Rely On

 Traction

-As a manufacturer of the top climbing shoes and best approach shoes on the market, La Sportiva knows a thing or two about sticky rubber and traction.
+As a manufacturer of the top climbing shoes and approach shoes on the market, La Sportiva knows a thing or two about sticky rubber and traction.
 For the Karacal, they've used FriXion AT 2.0 rubber with 4mm lugs.
 The rubber is plenty sticky for smooth, compact surfaces like granite slabs, and the lugs hit a real sweet spot, as they're deep enough to effectively grab on to mud and gravel surfaces while still making plenty of rubber-to-rock contact on smoother surfaces.
 We felt much more secure on rocky, scrambling terrain with the Karacal than softer minimalist shoes and shoes with deeper lugs that can throw you off balance.

 la sportiva karacal - la sportiva's frixion rubber is both durable and sticky.